Skip to content

 Order by column name

-PgDog can extract the column name(s) from the ORDER BY clause and match them to values in DataRow1 messages based on their position in the RowDescription1 message.
+PgDog can extract the column names from the ORDER BY clause and match them to values in DataRow1 messages based on their position in the RowDescription1 message.

-For example, if the query specifies ORDER BY id ASC, email DESC, both "id" and "email" columns will be present in the RowDescription message along with their data types and locations in DataRow1 messages.
+For example, if the query specifies ORDER BY id ASC, email DESC, both id and email columns will be present in the RowDescription message along with their data types and locations in DataRow1 messages.

 The rows are received asynchronously as the query is executing on the shards.
 Once the messages are buffered, PgDog will sort them using the extracted column values and return the sorted result to the client.